vic-ma/website/content/posts/2025-05-15-introduction/index.md

 ## Construction aids

-Here are some potential construction aids that this project can add:
+Here's a list of potential construction aids that this project can add:
 * Warning for unches (unchecked cells).
 * Warning for non-dictionary-words.
 * Warning for words with low familiarity.